afahounko/katacoda-ansible/ansible-beginner/step1.md

 A Katacoda scenario is a series of Markdown files, bash scripts and a JSON file to define how your scenario should be configured, the text for the scenario and any automation required.

-## Task
+## Check the Prerequisites

-Clone our example repository that contains the set of documentation with the following command:
+Check if `ansible` is installed with the following command:

-`git clone https://github.com/katacoda/scenario-examples.git katacoda-scenario-examples`{{execute}}
+`ansible --version`{{execute}}

+You will see the version of Ansible as well as the `config file` in use by default.

 Within the repository, you will see a set of examples of implementing various Katacoda functionality.